minvws/nl-covid19-coronacheck-app-coordination/architecture/Privacy Preserving Green Card.md

 * Never generate strips with a `validFrom` higher than `today + 28 days`.
 This means that the end-strip is only generated when strips are renewed for the final 28 days of the green card validity.
 * All other strips should have a `validFrom` that is `previousStrip.validFrom + stripValidity - rand()%5 hours`, causing a random strip overlap of 0-4 hours.
 * If the `validFrom` ends up in 20.00 - 0.00 range (nl timezone), *subtract* 4 hours (don't round them all to 20.00 as that would give a larger than usual amount of 20.00 strips)
+* Set the stripType of each strip to 0 (app strip)

 Some of the calculations visualized: